apache/druid/docs/content/Tutorial:-Loading-Batch-Data.md

 Batch Ingestion
 ---------------
-Druid is designed for large data volumes, and most real-world data sets require batch indexing be done through a Hadoop job.

-For this tutorial, we used [Hadoop 2.3.0](https://archive.apache.org/dist/hadoop/core/hadoop-2.3.0/).
-There are many pages on the Internet showing how to set up a single-node (standalone) Hadoop cluster, which is all that's needed for this example.

 For the purposes of this tutorial, we are going to use our very small and simple Wikipedia data set.
-This data can directly be ingested via other means as shown in the previous [tutorial](Tutorial%3A-Loading-Your-Data-Part-1.html), but we are going to use Hadoop here for demonstration purposes.
+This data can directly be ingested via other means as shown in the previous [tutorial](Tutorial%3A-Loading-Your-Data-Part-1.html).

 Our data is located at: